 Hardcover published in 1993

-Cloth: For sale only in the United States, Canada, the Philippines, Japan, Hong Kong, and Taiwan
+Hardcover: For sale only in the United States, Canada, the Philippines, Japan, Hong Kong, and Taiwan

-Paper: For sale only in the United States, Canada, the Philippines, Japan, Hong Kong, and Taiwan
+Paperback: For sale only in the United States, Canada, the Philippines, Japan, Hong Kong, and Taiwan